 In addition to looking at the time it takes to go somewhere, you may want to consider the fuel it takes.
 The fuel consumption may be given more weight when the unit’s fuel level is lower.

 To track the fuel usage through the map, you need to use state space, as described in .
 The state would be the pair <location, fuel>.
-However, state space can become very large, so it may be worth looking at alternatives to using ordinary A*.
+However, state space can become very large, so it may be worth looking at alternatives to using ordinary A*, or alternatives to using an ordinary graph.

-One alternative is A* with Bounded Costs (ABC).
+An alternative algorithm is A* with Bounded Costs (ABC).
 With ABC, you can assign a bound (“20 gallons”) to a cost (“fuel”).